Get all the latest data for Porto?

 Which months have peak tenant demand in Porto?

-The peak months for tenant demand in Porto are late August through October, driven primarily by the university academic year starting in mid-September, followed by a secondary peak in January and February when new-year job relocations occur.
+The peak months for tenant demand in Porto are August, September and October, with a smaller second peak in January and February.

 What will my monthly costs be in Porto as of 2026?